Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Radeon HD 7950 should in theory be a lot superior to the GeForce GTX 1060 3GB overall. (explain)
+Memory BandwidthAs far as performance goes, the Radeon HD 7950 should in theory be quite a bit superior to the GeForce GTX 1060 3GB in general. (explain)

-Texel RateThe GeForce GTX 1060 3GB will be a lot (approximately 21%) more effective at texture filtering than the Radeon HD 7950. (explain)
+Texel RateThe GeForce GTX 1060 3GB should be much (about 21%) faster with regards to AF than the Radeon HD 7950. (explain)

-Pixel RateIf using a high resolution is important to you, then the GeForce GTX 1060 3GB is a better choice, by a large margin. (explain)
+Pixel RateIf using high levels of AA is important to you, then the GeForce GTX 1060 3GB is a better choice, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison